ChantalMB/ssw-site/README.md

 - Figure out what's making text on home page not visible
 - Replace images with smaller size for better load time
 - Figure out how to improve point map loading speed
+- Add dropdown selector on streamgraph
+- Fix overlap in point-map

 ## Notes For Local Installation: